tradeonly513-sketch/agent/README.md

 - ⬜ **HIGH PRIORITY** - Better prompting for smaller LLMs (code window sometimes doesn't start)
 - ⬜ **HIGH PRIORITY** - Run agents in the backend as opposed to a single model call
 - ✅ Deploy directly to Netlify (@xKevIsDev)
-- ✅ Supabase Integration (@xKevIsDev)
+- ⬜ Supabase Integration
 - ⬜ Have LLM plan the project in a MD file for better results/transparency
 - ⬜ VSCode Integration with git-like confirmations
 - ⬜ Upload documents for knowledge - UI design templates, a code base to reference coding style, etc.
-- ✅ Voice prompting
+- ⬜ Voice prompting
 - ⬜ Azure Open AI API Integration
 - ⬜ Vertex AI Integration
 - ⬜ Granite Integration